IvoNet/camel-demo/README.md

 2017-04-13 00:32:05.844  INFO 9736 --- [localhost:11021] FtpToFileRoute                           : Found file [HelloWorld.txt] and cp-ing it to: /Users/ivonet/dev/camel-demo/target/FtpToFileRoute
 ```

-# docker-compose
+# docker

-The docker compose file in this project has been tuned to work for this demo.
+The `docker-compose.yml` file in this project has been tuned to work for this camel-demo project.
 So some volumes have been mounted with a specific goal.

-e.g. the ftp service will actually mount volumes in `test-data/ftp`

-Note that all commands should be run from the root of this project

-## Start / Stop
+## Start / Stop docker-compose

 Start: